public-static-X/Connect4/README.md

 Hold B and left click for a bomb
 Hold C and left click for colour change
 Hold T and left click for teleport

+original connect 4 in text mode made in python too